StackVista/stackstate-docs/use/health-state-and-event-notifications/add-a-health-check.md

 Each health check uses a check function to monitor the telemetry stream attached to the element.

 Check functions are scripts that take streaming telemetry as an input, check the data based on its logic and on the supplied arguments and output a health state.
 The telemetry changes a check function responds to determine the way in which the health check reports element health state, for example by monitoring a metric stream for thresholds and spikes, or checking the generated events.
-A number of check functions are included out of the box with StackState, or you could [create your own](/develop/developer-guides/custom-functions/check-functions.md).
+A number of check functions are included out of the box with StackState, or you could [create a custom check function](/develop/developer-guides/custom-functions/check-functions.md).

 Details of the available check functions check the StackState UI **Settings** &gt; **Check functions**.